dmertl/DrinkDifferent/README.md

 - All scrapes should be executable scripts and python modules
 - Executing from command line should allow for scraping file or url and output JSON
 - Would be nice if scrapers simply took HTML.
 So far both stout and ball and chain don't need any special handling.
+- Use checkin data from untappd to get beer list?
+Have to deal with stale data, how far back do we go for "current" beer?

 Menu Diff
 ---------